aave/aip/content/aips/4ECDBF0FEEB4-AIP-ADD-STETH-TO-AAVE-V2.md

 **Counterparty risks**

 Lido is a DAO.
 Decisions in the Lido DAO are made through proposals and votes - community members manage protocol parameters, node operators, oracle members, and more.
-The Lido staking infrastructure for stETH consists of 13 node operators, with a focus on decentralization.
+The Lido staking infrastructure for stETH consists of 22 node operators, with a focus on decentralization.
 Lido relies on a set of oracles to report staking rewards to the smart contracts.
 Their maximum possible impact is limited by the [recent upgrade](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-2.md#sanity-checks-the-oracles-reports-by-configurable-values) (limit oracles report change by 10% APR increase in stake and 5% decrease in stake), and the operators of oracles are all well-known entities: Stakefish, Certus One, Chorus One, Staking Facilities, DSRV, Blockscape, Everstake, SkillZ, RockX, Allnodes, P2P Validator, and others.
 Read further in Lido [documentation](https://docs.lido.fi/token-guides/steth-superuser-functions/).

 **Market risk**

 Over the past year, stETH proved to hold the ETH peg 1:1 steadily.
-The Curve stETH:ETH pool is incentivized with significant LDO rewards and has grown into the deepest LP across DeFi, which makes it extremely resistant to any attempts of moving the peg.
+Four liquidity pools across different DEXs are incentivized with significant LDO rewards.
+Curve stETH<>ETH LP has grown into the deepest LP across DeFi, which makes it extremely resistant to any attempts of moving the peg.

 **Staking risks**